HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Public Health or Welfare Agencies.

 Disease Prevention and Control: This includes tracking disease outbreaks, implementing vaccination campaigns, and investigating and controlling the spread of communicable diseases.

-Health Promotion: They promote healthy lifestyles and behaviors through education and by developing programs that support healthy choices.
+Health Promotion: They promote healthy lifestyles and behaviors through education and the development of programs that support healthy choices.

 Environmental Protection: Agencies work to protect the community from environmental health hazards, such as ensuring safe air and water quality.